How Much Should I Power Snatch For My Weight?

 Sometimes a fairly simple and easy to implement correction can yield big results.

-I guess you were waiting for that, right?
+I guess you were waiting for the Power Snatch standards, right?

 Let’s outline some numbers.